slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

     ffmpeg -i <input> -c:v libx265 -b:v 1M -x265-params pass=1:vbv-maxrate=1000:vbv-bufsize=2000 -f mp4 /dev/null
     ffmpeg -i <input> -c:v libx265 -b:v 1M -x265-params pass=2:vbv-maxrate=1000:vbv-bufsize=2000 <output>

-Here, a one-pass approach can also be used, which—according to the x264 developer—is [often as good as two passes](https://mailman.videolan.org/pipermail/x264-devel/2010-February/006944.html), but it won't compress the clip as efficiently.
+Note: Here, a one-pass approach can also be used, which—according to the x264 developer—is [often as good as two passes](https://mailman.videolan.org/pipermail/x264-devel/2010-February/006944.html), but it won't compress the clip as efficiently.

+How should you set the bufsize?
+This depends on how much variability you want in the bitrate.
+A good default is to have the buffer size be twice as large as the maximum rate, but suggestions may vary depending on the streaming setup.
+If you want to constrain your stream's bitrate, try setting bufsize to half of the maximum rate or less.

 When you apply VBV to CRF encoding, the trick is to find a CRF value that, on average, results in your desired maximum bitrate, but not more.
 If your encode always "maxes out" your maximum bitrate, your CRF was probably set too low.
 In such a case the encoder tries to spend bits it doesn't have.
 On the other hand, if you have a high CRF that makes the bitrate not always hit the maximum, you could still lower it to gain some quality.
 For example, you encode at CRF 18 *without* VBV.
 Your clip ends up with an average bitrate of 3.0 MBit/s.
 But your want your VBV setting to cap the clip at 1.5 MBit/s, so you need to lower your CRF to about 24 to only get half the bitrate.